Tombuster/tombuster.github.io/about.md

 I've got many interests, and the list is always growing!
 There are a couple staples, though.
 I've complied them into a list for your convenience!

 - 3D art and rendering - I've been using blender for a couple of years now, and learned everything on the Internet for free!
 - Film photography - My main camera is a Canon AE-1 with a 50mm lens (idk much abut lenses yet, but it takes really nice pictures :D).
 The AE-1 is my most often used camera - it's really light when compared to my older soviet models.
+If you'd like to check more photos out, head over to [/gallery](/gallery.md)!
 - Tinkering with and driving my 1990 VW golf mk2 - It's a car you need to know how to drive, or how to put back together - usually both.
 Here it is in its full rust bucket glory: ![mk2](/_pictures/mk2.JPG)
 - Cooking all kinds of stuff, I particularly enjoy Japanese dishes
 - Cyberpunk literature - I've become a big fan of [William Gibson](https://en.wikipedia.org/wiki/William_Gibson)'s sprawl trilogy - definitely check it out if that's your vibe!
 (Be careful of spoilers, though!)
+- The Blade Runner movies - I'd classify them as cyberpunk.
+If you'd like to watch 2049 without prior knowledge of Scott's Blade Runner, I'd recommend catching up on it - otherwise the sequel doesn't hit as hard, and man do you ever want it to hit as hard as it can!
 - Music - I listen to a bunch of genres, usually depending on very specific *vibes*... here are some of my favourite songs and when I discovered them:
   - [Feeling It](https://open.spotify.com/track/3h45GAnateHR2KnCiZYOQA?si=e578e3954e6a4c76) by [Maximum Love](https://open.spotify.com/artist/6iDI0sHLIeFIkZk6BKJBVQ?si=YPLFchnQRQmi5jFlXLZjKQ), circa Nov 2023.
 All the music these guys put out is amazing, please go and have a listen when you find a bit of time to explore new music!
   - [Your Love (Déjà Vu)](https://open.spotify.com/track/5DYD4zlGiFlkpLaf2Bk8Vl?si=0e8413d244be495b) and [Heat Waves](https://open.spotify.com/track/6CDzDgIUqeDY5g8ujExx2f?si=7db8c3287cdf46b0) by [Glass Animals](https://open.spotify.com/artist/4yvcSjfu4PC0CYQyLy4wSq?si=xXa2YV3SRV25N-Sb_WYupg), circa Oct 2020 - I even got the cassette back then!
 (I was wholly unaware of Heat Waves' explosion on tiktok until my brother asked I put a different tape in!
 I avoid that platform like the plague, hence the song still remains one of my all-time favourites!)